jhcho9494/NVIDIA-CoWoP-Realization-Patent/README.md

 This patent-pending CoWoP realization architecture is derived from practical semiconductor engineering experience and a broader advanced-packaging IP portfolio.

-Technical details are available upon contacting through Email.
+Technical discussins are available upon contacting through Email.

 ## Contact